solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 psql -h pgsqldevSUFFIXflex16.postgres.database.azure.com -U user@contoso.com -d postgres
 ```

-## Exercise 4: Add MSI to Database
+## Exercise 4: Add MSI to the Database

 - Switch to the Azure Portal
 - Browse to the `` Azure Database for PostgreSQL Flexible Server